GabrielNicolim/GabrielNicolim/README.md

 ## About Me

-I am 16 years old and I am a computer science student at the Industrial Technical School 'Isaac Portal Roldán' - UNESP (Bauru, SP).
-I am currently acting as a software development intern at UNESP - Universidade Estadual Paulista, with the web stack.
+I am 16 years old computer science student at the Industrial Technical School 'Isaac Portal Roldán' - UNESP (Bauru, SP).
+Currently acting as a software development intern at UNESP - Universidade Estadual Paulista, with the web stack.

 ## Technologies